yangasdumo/KamvasCattery/README.md

 Clone and fork this repo and do the above tasks.

 Commit your work to GitHub once doen and email `mentors@projectcodex.co` by 16h00 latest.

+Send your GitHub Pages link and the link to your GitHub repository.